 Vaccines are designed to prevent many illnesses that affect pets.
 The primary ingredients in vaccines are antigens.
 These antigens are similar in structure to disease-causing organisms but they don’t cause illness.
 Instead, they stimulate the body’s immune system and cause a mild immune response.
 Then, if your pet is exposed to the actual illness later in life, their immune system will be able to better recognize the intruder and fight it off.

-Different Types of Vaccines Offered At Our Milford Clinic
+Different Types of Shots For Dogs Offered At Our Milford Clinic

 There are not only different vaccines for each specific disease.
 Some vaccines carry a combination of antigens that offer protection against several serious illnesses.
 For example, a core vaccine for dogs is the DHPP, which protects against: